 Converting Metric Measurements Without a Chart

-If you remember that 1 tablespoon of butter is 14 grams, then you will be able to calculate almost any butter measurement, knowing that 4 tablespoons equal 1/4 cup and 3 teaspoons equal 1 tablespoon.
+If you remember that 1 tablespoon of butter is 14 grams, then you will be able to calculate almost any butter measurement.
+Keep in mind that 4 tablespoons equal 1/4 cup and 3 teaspoons equal 1 tablespoon.

-If you find yourself cooking recipes where the same ingredients need to be converted over and over again, then it may be worth it to memorize a few other ingredient equivalents so you are not searching for conversion charts (because these conversions only work for butter—you can't use them universally).
+If you find yourself cooking recipes where the same ingredients need to be converted over and over again, then it may be worth it to memorize (or write down) a few other ingredient equivalents so you are not searching for conversion charts.
+Just remember that because these conversions only work for butter, you can't use them universally.